Does Home Insurance Cover Slip-and-Fall Accidents?

 Your Insurer Handles a Lawsuit if the Claim Escalates

-If the guest sues, your insurer typically provides a legal defense under Coverage E. This can include attorney fees, court costs and any covered settlement or judgment up to your policy limits.
+If the guest sues, your insurer handles the legal defense under Coverage E, covering attorney fees, court costs and any settlement or judgment up to your policy limits.

 Slip-and-Fall Accidents: Bottom Line